EoinDavey/Setanta-site/app/tut/game-time.md

 `méarchlár`{.setanta} action by calling `méarchlár(key_control)`{.setanta}.
 Let's add that to our program.

+*Run this program, press the arrow keys on your keyboard and then check the console*.

 {{{s
 paddle_height := 20
 paddle_width := fadX@stáitse // 5